go101/go101/pages/generics/555-type-constraints-and-parameters.md

 * instantiated types of generic types.
 * type parameter types (the types declared in type parameter lists).

-Two type parameters are never identical.
+Two different type parameters are never identical.

 The type of a type parameter is a constraint, a.k.a an interface type.
 This means the underlying type of a type parameter type is an interface type.
 However, this doesn't mean a type parameter behaves like an interface type.
-Its values may not be type asserted and box non-interface values.
+Its values may not box non-interface values and be type asserted (as of Go 1.18).

 In fact, a type parameter is just a placeholder for the types in its type set.
 So it generally behaves as (the common traits of) the types in its type set in many situations.